liaosteven/hugopersonalsite/content/post/basic_intro_betting_3.md

 From here, we might intuitively gather that the sportsbook believes heads and tails are equally likely - since they offer the same odds on each.

 However, it is not always clear what the sportsbook believes are the probabilities of each event occuring.
-Consider the following 'moneyline bet' (bet on which team wins outright, not on the spread)
+Consider the following 'moneyline bet' (bet on which team wins outright, not on the spread).

 <p style='text-align: center;'>
 <b>Patriots -250<br>